jundalisay/superbnetlify/content/en/research/fresnel/light/section-02c.md

-## APPLICATION OF THEORY OF INTERFERENCE TO HUYGENS'SPRINCIPLE
+---
+title: "The Application Of Theory Of Interference To Huygens's Principle"
+heading: Section 2
+date: 2023-05-30
+weight: 30
+description: ""
+author: "Fresnel"
+# image: /covers/freud.jpg
+---

 57. Let the waves from any luminous point be partly inter-cepted by an opaque body AG.
-To begin with, we shall suppose that this screen is so large that no light comes around theedge G, so that we need consider only that part of the wavewhich lies to the left of the point A. Let DB represent the
+To begin with, we shall suppose that this screen is so large that no light comes around theedge G, so that we need consider only that part of the wavewhich lies to the left of the point A.

-plane upon which are received the shadow and its fringes.
+Let `DB` represent the plane upon which are received the shadow and its fringes.
 Theproblem then is to find the intensity .of the light at any pointP in this plane.

 If from C as centre and with a radius CA we describe thecircle AMI, it will represent the light- wave at the instant it is partly intercepted by the opaque body.
 It is from this position of the wave that I have computed the resultant of the sec- ondary waves sent to the point P..
-If we consider the wave in an earlier position, say A'MT, i.t then becomes necessary to calculate the effect of the obstacle on each of the secondary waves arising from the arc A'MT ; and if we consider the wave in a later position, say A"M"I", it becomes necessary to first determine the intensities of its various points, for they are no longer equal, having been changed by the inter- position of the screen.
+If we consider the wave in an earlier position, say A'MT, i.t then becomes necessary to calculate the effect of the obstacle on each of the secondary waves arising from the arc A'MT

+If we consider the wave in a later position, say `A"M"I"`, it becomes necessary to first determine the intensities of its various points, for they are no longer equal, having been changed by the inter- position of the screen.
 In this case the computation is vastly more complicated, possibly quite impracticable.
 If, however, we consider the wave at the instant it Fig. 19 reaches A, the process is simple ; for then all parts of the wavehave the same intensity.

 Not only so, but none of the secondary waves are now affected by the opaque screen.
 Howevernumerous the subdivisions into which we may consider theseelementary waves divided, it is evident that the number will be the same for each, since they are transmitted freely in all directions.
 And, therefore, we need only consider the axes of these pencils of split rays?, e., the straight lines drawn fromthe various points on the wave AMI to the point P. The dif- ferences of length in these direct rays are the differences of path traversed by the elementary or partial resultants meetingat P.*
 In order to compute the total effect, I refer these partial re- sultants to the wave emitted by the point M on the straight line CP, and to another wave displaced a quarter of a wave-lengthwith reference to the preceding.
 This is the process alreadyemployed (p.
 101) in the general solution of the interference*
 [Afoot-note is here omitted.']
 119
-MEMOIRS ON

 problem.
 We shall consider only a section of the wave madeby a plane perpendicular to the edge of the screen, and shallindicate by dz an element, nn', of the primary wave, and by z its distance from the point M. These, as I have shown, suffice todetermine the position and the relative intensities of the brightand dark bands.
 The distance nS included between the waveAMI and the tangential arc, EMF, described about the point Pas centre is |
 = ^ where. a and b are, as before, the distancesab
 CA and AB.
 If we denote the wave-length by X, we have forthe component in question, referred to the wave leaving thepoint M, the following expression